 49ers' Robbie Gould: Misses another practice

-Gould (quadriceps) is not present for the portion of Thursday's practice open to the media, Cam Inman of The San Jose Mercury News reports.
+Gould (quadriceps) was a non-participant in Thursday's practice, Cam Inman of The San Jose Mercury News reports.

-Gould sat out Monday's overtime loss to the Seahawks due to a quad strain, and he hasn't managed to practice in any capacity this week.
-In the event that Gould were forced to miss another contest, the 49ers would likely rely on Chase McLaughlin to handle kicking duties once again.
+Gould continues to nurse a lingering quadriceps issue, and he's trending toward missing a third straight contest.
+Barring an unexpected step forward in Gould's recovery, expect the 49ers to rely on Chase Mclaughlin to handle kicking duties against the Packers on Sunday.

 More News